Phil Anselmo: Down

 Down is a heavy metal supergroup formed in 1991 in New Orleans, Louisiana.
 The band consists of members and former members of Pantera, Corrosion of Conformity, Crowbar, and Eyehategod.

 Since its inception, Down has released three studio albums (NOLA, A Bustle in Your Hedgerow, Over the Under), two EPs, one live album, and has gone on hiatus twice to focus on the members' respective bands.

 Superjoint/Superjoint Ritual

 Superjoint Ritual is a New Orleans metal band formed by Anselmo, Joe Fazzio, and Jimmy Bower in the early 1990s, later to be joined by Hank Williams III and Kevin Bond.
-Their style can be considered a mix of groove metal and hardcore punk.
+Their style can be considered a mix of sludge metal and hardcore punk.
 According to Bower, Anselmo wrote 70–80% of the group's music.
 During their time together they have released three full-length albums via Sanctuary Records, Use Once and Destroy in 2002, A Lethal Dose of American Hatred in 2003, and Caught Up in the Gears of Application in 2016.